If you are reading this, either you have a baby and a humidifier, or just a baby, and you would like to know when to use humidifier for baby.

 Is cool mist humidifier good for cold seasons?

 Yes it is.
 In fact, the cool mist humidifier for baby’s room is more recommended than a warm mist humidifier because of safety.
-However, when your baby is small, that is, below crawling or walking age, you may use a warm mist humidifier.
+However, when your baby is below crawling or walking age, you may use a warm mist humidifier.

-You need to place it some distance away from the baby so that the warm air can cool down some before it reaches the nostrils of the baby.
+You need to place it a good distance away from the baby so that the warm air can cool down some before it reaches the nostrils of the baby.

 Why do babies catch colds?
 Well, (tongue in cheek) because colds travel slower than heat.
 On a serious note though, when your baby has a cold, you may be advised to use a humidifier in the baby’s room.